Patrick Leigh Fermor: Second World War

 Members of the Kreipe abduction team (from l. to r.): Georgios Tyrakis, Moss, Leigh Fermor, Emmanouil Paterakis, and Antonios Papaleonidas.
 The two British officers are in German uniform.

 As an officer cadet Leigh Fermor trained alongside Derek Bond and Iain Moncreiffe.
 He later joined the Irish Guards.
 His knowledge of modern Greek gained him a commission in the General List in August 1940 and he became a liaison officer in Albania.
 He fought in Crete and mainland Greece.
 During the German occupation, he returned to Crete three times, once by parachute, and was among a small number of Special Operations Executive (SOE) officers posted to organise the island's resistance to the occupation.
 Disguised as a shepherd and nicknamed Michalis or Filedem, he lived for over two years in the mountains.
 With Captain Bill Stanley Moss as his second in command, Leigh Fermor led the party that in 1944 captured and evacuated the German commander, Major General Heinrich Kreipe.
 There is a memorial commemorating Kreipe's abduction near Archanes in Crete.

 Moss featured the events of the Cretan capture in his book Ill Met by Moonlight.
 (The 2014 edition contains an afterword on the context, written by Leigh Fermor in 2001.)
 It was adapted in a film by the same name, directed/produced by Michael Powell and Emeric Pressburger and released in 1957 with Leigh Fermor played by Dirk Bogarde.
 Leigh Fermor's own account Abducting A General – The Kreipe Operation and SOE in Crete appeared in October 2014.

 During periods of leave, Leigh Fermor spent time at Tara, a villa in Cairo rented by Moss, where the "rowdy household" of SOE officers was presided over by Countess Zofia (Sophie) Tarnowska.

+During the same period in Crete, Leigh Fermor would become a member of the Travellers Club proposed for membership by fellow SOE officer Arthur Reade while the two alongside Xan Fielding, were sheltering in a cave on the German occupied Island in 1942.